marxin/texi2rst-generated/sphinx/share/cppopts.rst

   This option is supported on GNU/Linux targets, most other Unix derivatives, and also on x86 Cygwin and MinGW targets.

-.. index:: make

-.. index:: dependencies, make
+.. index:: make, dependencies, make

 .. option:: -M